decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 Once the action is created, you can activate it via the [Triggers](#triggers) component of that same item or of any other item.

-Use the **stop_sound** action to stop all sounds by the item, both looping and non-looping.
+Use the **Stop Sound** action to stop all sounds by the item, both looping and non-looping.
 This also stops sounds from the **AudioSource** component.

 To make an item play a looping sound always, for example for ambience or music, it's easier to use the **AudioSource** component, instead of using Actions and Triggers.
 This component only requires that you provide a path to a file, and check the boxes **Start Playing** and **Loop**.